 As an alternative to traditional ATMs, many banks and credit unions have embraced more advanced technology by purchasing ITMs for customer banking.
 At Equips, we’re big fans of the capabilities of ITMs and have written a lot about them (both “Upgrading to ITMs” and “Interactive Teller Machines“), but that doesn’t mean ITMs are the answer for everyone.

 A key value of ITMs is that they allow customers/members to virtually interact with a real teller to access extra services.
 For the right financial institutions, this is a game-changing technology that can create all kinds of interesting options for branch planning.
 However, many banks and credit unions are not big enough to have a remote teller available outside of business hours.
 Additionally, many financial institutions put a strong focus on personal interaction and may want any complex banking to be done inside a branch.
 ITMs are also more expensive than deposit machines and, in certain markets, that the extra money would go to waste if the people in the area have no interest in using the interactive technology.

 Equips experience can help support your bank or credit union

 Equips is positioned within the industry to help provide unbiased advice on which equipment solutions are right for each financial institution.
 Having partnerships with many major providers around the country, we can provide valuable insight on the best route to take for your business.
 We have data to support your selection of the right machine and manufacturer to ensure it meets the needs of your financial institution.

 We also provide data on the service side.
 We know the best maintenance vendors, which OEMs have the best equipment, and which brands make their equipment easy to service.
 We work to connect institutions to the vendors that will provide excellent support, and we can help monitor your equipment to improve uptime and create cost savings.
-Contact us to get support!
+Schedule a demo with our team to get support!